wifinigel/sbc_network_probe/README.md

 ### Supported Wireless Adapters

 Some of the functions provided by this project require wireless adapters that can support monitor mode and AP mode.
-Support for the modes varies from adapter to adapter and Linux adapter support is gemerally very limited.
+Support for adapter modes varies between adapters (primarily determined by their wireless chipset).
+Unfortunately Linux adapter support is generally very limited and/or variable when looking for advanced features such as monitor mode and frame injection.

-During testing with the recommend base [platform build][neo3_build], the following adapters appears to work well for all containers:
+During testing with the recommended base [platform build][neo3_build], the following adapters appear to work well for all containers (this list will hopefully become refined over time):

 * Comfast CF-912  (2 stream adapter)
 * Comfast CF-915  (1 stream adapter)